-For many of us, driving is such a common part of our everyday routine, that it’s become mostly a mindless task.
+We know at Dunk Law Firm, that for many of us, driving is such a common part of our everyday routine, that it’s become mostly a mindless task.
 We might commute to work, pick up the kids from school, or drive long stretches on road trips without giving the actual task of driving much thought.
 But the truth is, going on “autopilot” is incredibly dangerous.
+Losing concentration while driving can be something that can dramatically impact your life and possibly someone else's.
+But, knowing how to stay focused while driving now a days can be a difficult task to achieve, below we have some ways to eliminate distractions while driving.

 Every time you get behind the wheel of a car, truck, or SUV, you are responsible for controlling a large, multi-ton vehicle.
 Even at relatively low speeds, this is a huge responsibility.
 Your life, the lives of your passengers, and the lives of others on the road are, almost literally, in your hands.